 Nevertheless, the Model S adopted the same mutism soon afterward.
 Now the super-slick S/X fascia has become a signature Tesla styling cue.
 Model III carries it forth.
 The old Model S nose cone?
 It’s merely a time stamp that partitions new from old units, and it reeks of genuflection to ICE tradition.
 See ya.

 The lesson: Sometimes automotive designers actually earn their pay, by correctly guessing what will look “right” a few years forward.
-Hooray for a long shelf life, even if the product startles at first.
+Hooray for a long shelf life, even if the product startles at first, like this thing:

 By contrast, here’s an example of not designing for the future.

 The conspicuously inconspicuous 2012 Civic lasted only a few months before Honda dragged it offstage at great embarrassment and expense.
 A couple iterations later, good times have returned.
 Uh, if you like Japanese sci-fi.
 The latest Civic looks ideal for shooting missiles at Godzilla.
 Same goes for other new Japanese vehicles, and some American ones.
 The Corvette is turning Japanese.

 This image contains a Civic and a Corvette.
 It’s true!
 What does that tell us?

 Please, Tesla, stick to the simple n’ smooth aesthetic.
 Don’t succumb to this monster madness unless you plan to make your cars launch real missiles to complement bioweapon defense mode.
 The best defense, you know, is a good offense.